isabelpostmes/CBL-ML/README.md

 This is the Github repository for my MSc project.

 ### Data
-Place where raw ZLP data is stored.
+Place where raw ZLP data is stored and where Results are added.
+Results section contains training data, prediction values and chi square values.
+See 'Logbook.txt' inside Results folder for which data is where.

-### EELS-ZLP.py
+### EELS-ZLP(-Mar).py
 File where training and validation data is loaded and prepared.

 ### Notebook.ipynb
-In this notebook consists of the neural network programming, trains on the data and gives output.
+This notebook consists of the neural network programming, trains on the data and gives output.

-### history.csv
+### Gaussian.ipynb
-Output values (loss, chi square, accuracy, ...) from the NN, training over epochs.
+Alternative method to fit the ZLP data.